dereknovak/Personal-Resources/definitions.md

 ### Variable Shadowing

-  This example demonstrates how **variable shadowing** can prevent access to the outer scope of a block due to using the same variable names throughout a codebase.
-When searching for a local variable, Ruby looks within the block's scope first, then moves outward, returning the first reference it finds.
+  This example illustrates how **variable shadowing** can prevent access to a local variable outside the scope of a block due to using that same variable name as its parameter.
+When searching for a local variable from within a block, Ruby first looks within its scope, then moves outward, returning the first reference it finds.

   Example